fbpx

 • Irritating the neighbours

-If the situation appears untenable, and you want to evict the person living in your house, then you should have a clear understanding of whether you are able to do this.
+If the situation appears untenable and you want to evict the person living in your house, you should have a clear understanding of whether you can do this.

 Can I evict a problem tenant?